-- In 2013, Professor of Astronomy and Astrophysics Sandra Faber was awarded the National Medal of Science by President Barack Obama.
+- Professor of Astronomy and Astrophysics Sandra Faber was awarded the National Medal of Science by President Barack Obama in 2013.
 The medal is the highest honor bestowed by the U.S. government upon scientists.

 College Guides, Surveys, and Magazines

-- In 2013, the Princeton Review named UCSC one of the 75 top best-value public universities in the U.S., for the second year in a row.
+- In 2014, the Princeton Review named UCSC one of the top best-value public universities in the U.S., for the third year in a row.

-- In 2010, Forbes Magazine listed UCSC as one of the 23 most beautiful campuses in the world.
+- In 2015, Money Magazine rated UCSC as one of the top best-value colleges in the U.S.